ServiceNow/azimuth/docs/docs/reference/custom-objects/postprocessors.md

 ### In the Config

-`"postprocessors": null` should then be added to the config, to avoid re-postprocessing in Azimuth.
+`{"postprocessors": null}` should then be added to the config, to avoid re-postprocessing in Azimuth. s
 ## User-Defined Postprocessors

-Similarly to a model and a dataset, users can add their own postprocessors in Azimuth.
+Similarly to a model and a dataset, users can add their own postprocessors in Azimuth with custom objects.
 However, some typing needs to be respected for Azimuth to handle it.

-First, the post-processing class needs to `PostProcessingIO` as both input and output.
+First, the post-processing class needs `PostProcessingIO`, as defined above, as both input and output.
 To get consistent results, all values need to be updated by the post-processors.
 For example, if a postprocessor modifies the `logits`, it must recompute `probs` as well.

 The API for a postprocessor is the following: